mohitroy2502/final_project_yelp/README.md

   Analytics - Yelp Perspective
   1. Top States and Cities by Reviews
-  2. Top Businesses with high rreview counts
+  2. Top Businesses with high review counts
   3. Ratings vs Reviews
   4. Top restaurants in the number of listed categories
   5. Top businesses with cool rated reviews